machinable-org/machinable/docs/tutorial/introduction.md

 The above example demonstrates the two core principles of _machinable_ code:

 - **Enforced modularity** The Monte Carlo algorithm is encapsulated in its own module that can be instantiated with different configuration settings.
-- **Unified representation** Running experiments is handled through the same interface that is used to retrieve their results; multiple get-invocations simply reload and display the results without re-running the simulation.
+- **Unified representation** Running components is handled through the same interface that is used to retrieve their results; multiple get-invocations simply reload and display the results without re-running the simulation.

 You may already have questions - don't worry.
 We will cover the details in the rest of the documentation.
 For now, please read along so you can have a high-level understanding of what machinable offers.